bluerobotics/retired-ardusub-docs/pages/firmware.md

 # Images

 A fully set up image for the Raspberry Pi is available here.
 This image is used to set up the Raspberry Pi 3 computer as a *companion computer* for the Pixhawk autopilot.
+See here for [instructions on how to flash the image to the SD card](/raspi-setup/#easy-setup-with-disk-image).

 <i class="fa fa-download" aria-hidden="true"></i> [Latest Ardusub-Raspbian Image](http://img.ardusub.com/ardusub-raspbian.img.gz) *(1.56 GB, Updated 2016-07-27)*